 When landing, there is little to no margin for error.
 This is difficult enough in its own right from a skills point of view, but knowing that you have to get it right every single time can be stressful.

-Is Flying a Plane Harder Than Driving a Car?
+Flying a Plane is Much Harder than Driving a Car

 It’s not uncommon to come across well-intentioned pilots who say that flying a plane is no harder than driving a car.
 Unfortunately, this isn’t the case.

 One of the main reasons why flying a plane is harder than driving a car is down to just how much multitasking is required.